 What Your Filter is Filtering

-- Chemical Compounds: Both organic (such as chlorine) and inorganic chemicals (such as arsenic, fluoride or copper.)
+- Chemical Compounds: Both organic (such as pesticides and disinfectants) and inorganic chemicals (such as chlorine, arsenic, fluoride or copper.)
 Chemical compounds find their way into water naturally (things like minerals) or artifically (things like fluoride added to water, copper or metal contaminants from plumbing, or even chemical fertilizers and other synthetic chemicals which can leech into water sources.)

 - Bacteria and Parasites: Bacteria and parasites are living microorganisms which are present in the water we drink.
 While most bacteria and parasites are harmless or even helpful, some can have extremely negative health impacts, such as Cryptosporidium or Clostridium which cause vomiting and diarreha.